dirkweber/csswarp.js/README.md

 ## Configuring csswarp.js:

-In order to configure a warp it is necessary to define a configuration object first.
-Below is a listing of all properties, some required and some optional.
+In order to configure a warp, you will need to define a configuration object first.
+Below is a listing of all properties, some are required most are optional.

     var myWarp = {
     				path		: <Object> | <Array>,